keethanp/CareScheduler/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint
 - `npm run type-check` - Run TypeScript type checking

-## Technologies Used

-- React
-- TypeScript
-- Material-UI
-- date-fns
-- Vite

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Material-UI for the component library
-- date-fns for date manipulation
-- React team for the amazing framework